floating-ui/floating-ui/README.md

 #### DOM

-`pnpm run dev --filter @floating-ui/dom` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
+`pnpm run --filter @floating-ui/dom dev` in the root will launch the `@floating-ui/dom` development visual tests at `http://localhost:1234`.
 The playground uses React to write each test route, bundled by Vite.